Oil3/Webm-QuickLook-Plug-In/README.md

 > `opt + space` quicklooks in full-screen

 ## Features
-- [x] Behave as it should qhen the preview is in the Finder panel/Gallery, the background, or in Quick Look.
+- [x] Behave as it should when the preview is in the Finder panel/Gallery, the background, or in Quick Look.
 - [x] Optional thumbnails/icons.
 - [x] Fine-tunable controls and gestures/scrolling.
 - [x] Picture-in-Picture that floats above Spotlight/Dock/Menu-bar.
 - [x] A-B looping and custom bookmarks.
 - [x] Properly pauses and resumes like native formats.
-- [x] Spports every .webm including AV1.
+- [x] Supports every .webm including AV1.
 - [x] Has low requirements (From macOS 26 Tahoe down to Big Sur 11), Intel and M-series.
 - [x] Ultra-lightweight, and doesn't run in the background.